-Hottonia palustris is a perennial of still, shallow, clear water which is not eutrophic.
+Which is not eutrophic.
 It has been said to favour base-rich waters, but in Kent it has been found in waterbodies on a variety of geological formations where waters may be expected to range from base-rich to neutral or slightly acid.
 Francis Rose collected specimens (in MNE) from ponds on Weald Clay (near Headcorn, 1949); on Gault Clay (Nackholt, 1958); on Wadhurst Clay (East Oxney, 1958); on the Lower Greensand (Mersham le Hatch, 1960); and in alluvial marsh dykes (between Appledore Station and Kenardington, 1959) as well as in a peaty fen dyke, presumably with calcareous influence (Worth Minnis, 1956).
-Our 2010-14 records, found in ponds and ditches also show a range of substrates, and the species was sometimes seen in considerable quantity, e.g. prolific for several hundred metres of dyke at Lydd Ranges in 2014.
+Our 2010-18 records, found in ponds and ditches also show a range of substrates, and the species was sometimes seen in considerable quantity, e.g. prolific for several hundred metres of dyke at Lydd Ranges in 2014.